aishanorizan/harry-potter-chess-game/README.md

   <li>Download ZIP folder</li>
   <li>From this link: https://drive.google.com/drive/folders/1rPFAlSvTk039KziMKd73npCLY8h-FJdv?usp=sharing , Unzip 'explosiveAnimations' and paste that folder in the main folder.
 Paste 'Background1.wav' into the main folder too.
 These are the animation files.</li>
   <li>Inside the main folder, click "startgame.bat" it will compile the program and run the game!</li>
   <li>No other supporting programs or IDE is required.
-Make sure you have installed Java Virtual machine!!</li>
+As long as your computer has Java Virtual machine the game will start immediately!!</li>
  </ol>

 For Developers: